 Nominations will be accepted annually; however, a committee may choose not to select a recipient.
 Nomination does not guarantee selection.

-By March 1, the executive director will send an email to all chapter chairs, members-at-large, WiNUP board and executive committee members, and international committee chairs to request nominations for all awards.
-Included in this e-mail will be the award overview, objectives, eligibility rules, evaluation forms (for information only) and the nomination forms.
+By March 1, the Executive Director will send a reminder to all chapter chairs, members-at-large, WiNUP board and executive committee members, and international committee chairs to request nominations for all awards.
+Included in this notice will be the award overview, objectives, eligibility rules, evaluation forms (for information only) and the nomination forms.

 Only one award nominee in each category may be submitted from each chapter.